TanStack/table/README.md

   - **Required**
   - This function is used to resolve any props needed for your table wrapper.
   - Custom props may be passed. **NOTE: Custom props will override built-in table props, so be careful!**
+- `prepareRow: Function(Row)`
+  - **Required**
+  - This function is responsible for lazily preparing a row for rendering.
+Any row that you intend to render in your table needs to be passed to this function **before every render**.
+  - **Why?** Since table data could potentially be very large, it can become very expensive to compute all of the necessary state for every row to be rendered regardless if it actually is rendered or not (for example if you are paginating or virtualizing the rows, you may only have a few rows visible at any given moment).
+This function allows only the rows you intend to display to be computed and prepped with the correct state.

 ### `HeaderGroup` Properties